machakann/DoubleExponentialFormulas.jl/README.md

 User can specify the required precision as a type (`T<:AbstractFloat`), the starting step size `h0` and the maximum number of repetition `maxlevel`.
 The `h0` and `maxlevel` shown above are the default values, so it can be omitted. `QuadDE` instance is an callable object which has the same interface of `quadde`, actually `quadde` is an alias to `QuadDE(Float64)(...)` with a precalculated instance.

-`QuadTS` tries to calculate integral values `maxlevel` times at a maximum; the step size of a trapezoid is started from `h0` and is halved in each following repetition for finer accuracy.
+`QuadDE` tries to calculate integral values `maxlevel` times at a maximum; the step size of a trapezoid is started from `h0` and is halved in each following repetition for finer accuracy.
 The repetition is terminated when the difference from the previous estimation gets smaller than a certain threshold.
 The threshold is determined by the runtime parameters, `atol` or `rtol`.

 Using smaller `h0` may help if the integrand `f(x)` includes fine structure, such as spikes, in the integral interval.
 However, it seems that the subdivision of the interval would be more effective in many cases.
 Try subdivision first, and then think of an optimized integrator.